zoomlogo/defun.vim/README.md

 # defun.vim
-defun.vim is an improvement of [defined.nvim](https://github.com/PyGamer0/defined.nvim).
+defun.vim is a vim colorscheme which  is an improvement of [defined.nvim](https://github.com/PyGamer0/defined.nvim).
 It also supports vim.

 ## Screenshots